allegroai/clearml-docs/docs/configs/clearml_conf.md

 Supports exactly the same options as the main cache: default_base_dir (which is mandatory), size.max_used_bytes, size.min_free_bytes etc. If an option is missing from here, it will default to the value used by the main cache.

+cache - which could be a shared mounting point. could be used for downloading stuff
 For more details see this thread: https://clearml.slack.com/archives/CTK20V944/p1686129608668939

 <br/>